Sontsevolosa/todo-list/README.md

 # todo-list
-Creating little application for 'to do' list
+Creating a little application for 'to do' list